Subscribe on Apple Podcasts

 Transcript:

 Hi there, this is Matt Alder.
-Welcome to episode 487 of the Recruiting Future Podcast as an end of year special.
+Welcome to episode 487 of the Recruiting Future podcast.
+As an end of year special.
 This week is productivity week on the podcast.
-With so much going on and so many competing pressures, I know that everyone listening will, at least at some point in 2022 have had challenges with focus and information overload.
+With so much going on and so many competing pressures, I know that everyone listening will, at least at some point in 2022, have had challenges with focus and information overload.
 Talent acquisition is evolving quickly and managing attention and processing information are vital skills that aren’t highlighted as much as they should be.
-A couple of days ago in episode 486, we looked at managing information overload.
+A couple of days ago in episode 486, we looked at managing information overload when I spoke to Thiago Forte, the inventor of the Building a Second Brain system of personal knowledge management.
+In this episode, I want to focus on focus and my guest is author and speaker Eric Qualman.
+In 2009, Eric wrote a hugely influential book predicting the rise of social media called Socionomics, and since then has written extensively on digital leadership.
+His most recent book is the Focus Project, which highlights the problems humans have focusing in our hyperconnected world and explores some of the potential solutions that can help us.

-Hi Eric and welcome to the podcast.
+Hi, Eric, and welcome to the podcast.

 No, it’s great to be here.
 Thank you.